Our Research Standards

 Peer-Reviewed Science

 We cite only real, published studies from PubMed and other reputable scientific databases.
-No anecdotes, no influencer claims.
+No anecdotes, no influencer claims, no invented statistics.

 Women Over 50 First